Valparaíso, or Valpo to the locals, is a maritime city overlooking Chile’s Pacific coastline, about 90 minutes from the nation’s capital, Santiago.

 While the temptation may be strong to bring Pinochet up in conversation, navigate such sensitive historical conversations with caution—with one Chilean at a time and never in a group, as opinions are so divided that you will likely find yourself in the middle of a heated argument otherwise.

 Many Chileans feel Pinochet brought economic progress by deregulating the financial market and privatizing public organizations, which produced a sizable financial boom under his reign.
 But his rapid introduction of capitalism widened the gap between Chile’s rich and poor.
-The effects can be seen today in the recent fierce protests for social equality.
+The effects have been seen in recent years in the form of fierce protests for social equality.

 Valparaíso on screen